-The minor differences between the relaxation rates of the 'Thin' and 'Thick' components are also observed in the scatter plots of Figure 5.
-A more detailed analysis shows that distinct R_2 -rates can be consistently detected in voxels containing GM+WM mixtures (see Figure 6A), where conventional 1D R_2 distributions fail to resolve the subtle differences between components (Whittall et al., 1997).
+The minor differences between the relaxation rates of the 'Thin' and 'Thick' components are also observed in the scatter corresponding uncertainty, the negative correlation between uncertainty and signal fractions introduces a significant

+- plots of Figure 5.
+A more detailed analysis shows that distinct $R_2$ -rates can be consistently detected in voxels containing GM+WM mixtures (see Figure 6A), where conventional 1D $R_2$ distributions fail to resolve the subtle differences between components (Whittall et al., 1997).
 The second and third columns of Figure 6A display mixed voxels, where the 'Thin' and 'Thick' populations each account for at least 30% of the total measured signal.
-Approximately 75% of the mixed voxels exhibit R_2 differences greater than the estimated uncertainties, thus providing evidence that the differentiation between the R_2 -rates of the two bins is indeed a meaningful result.

-All bin-resolved $\langle E[R_2] \rangle$ plots in Figure 5 display a secondary cluster at high R_2 -values.
+Approximately 75% of the mixed voxels exhibit $R_2$ differences greater than the estimated uncertainties, thus providing evidence that the differentiation between the 300 $R_2$ -rates of the two bins is indeed a meaningful result. - All bin-resolved $\langle E[R_2] \rangle$ plots in Figure 5 display a secondary cluster at high $R_2$ -values.
 Inspection of Figure 6B reveals that the fast relaxing cluster corresponds to the non-masked extra-meningeal tissues and, for the 'Thin' fraction, to the pallidum (region 1 in Figure 6B), a major component of the basal ganglia structures located deep in the brain.
-The contributions from the high- R_2 components are observed to concentrate around $R_2 = 30 \text{ s}^{-1}$ (cf. Figure 6A), the upper R_2 -limit of the Monte Carlo inversion procedure.
-The 'pile-up' of fast-relaxing contributions around the maximum allowed R_2 value is a well-known artefact of Laplace inversions (Saab et al., 1999).
+The contributions from the high- $R_2$ components are observed to concentrate around $R_2 = 30$ s-1 (cf. Figure 6A), the upper $R_2$ -limit of the Monte - 305 Carlo inversion procedure.
+The 'pile-up' of fast-relaxing contributions around the maximum allowed $R_2$ value is a wellknown artefact of Laplace inversions (Saab et al., 1999).